National University of San Marcos: University city

-The "Pedro Zulen" Central Library of the university is a 19,800 m² building.
+The "Pedro Zulen" Central Library of the university is a 19,800 m^{2} building.
 It has a multifunctional stage and 400 seats.
 The Central Library "Pedro Zulen", under the auspices of UNESCO, leads the initiative to develop digitalization of publications.
 The library directs the main activity of SISBIB.
 Each one of the faculties of the National University of San Marcos has its own library in the study areas of each faculty, these are connected to each other through the Library System (SISBIB) of the university.

 Stadium of the University of San Marcos

 The Stadium of the National University of San Marcos, officially known as the "Colossus of America", is located in the center of the University City.
 Its main accesses are through block 5 of Av.
 Amézaga and block 36 of Av.
 Venezuela.
 At the local level, it has been the official stadium of the university soccer team, Club Deportivo Universidad San Marcos, which played until 2011 in the Second Division of Peru.

 It was inaugurated in 1951, commemorating the 400th anniversary of the founding of the University of San Marcos.
 The San Marcos stadium initially had a total capacity of 70,000 people.
 It has been conditioned to an official capacity of 32,000 people; the remodeled venue was for the 2019 South American U-17 Championship and the 2019 Pan American Games.